-- The primary residence of the child
+The primary residence of the child

-- Awarding legal custody and physical custody rights
+Awarding legal custody and physical custody rights

-- Child visitation rights and arrangements
+Child visitation rights and arrangements

 Parents often consider some type of joint custody.
 But, determining the type of joint custody is unique to every case.
-Where the child lives now, accessibility to family, friends and school, and appropriateness of a living situation are all important concerns.
+Where the child lives now, accessibility to family, friends, and school, and appropriateness of a living situation are all important concerns.
 Child visitation involves similar consideration of the child´s schedule, location, and supervision.

 We are able to effectively advocate your rights within the law in conjunction with the child’s best interests.
 Importantly, in this age of mobility, we are familiar with and can help formulate an interstate visitation agreement.
 Interstate visitation agreements require knowledge of uniform and conflicting state laws.
 Let us make sure your interstate visitation agreements are enforceable.

 Termination of a relationship can cause obvious financial hardships.
 To a custodial parent, child support is necessary to maintain the child´s standard of living after a separation or divorce.
-Child support is based on a formula which determines support based on the non-custodial parent´s income and the number of children.
+Child support is based on a formula that determines support based on the noncustodial parent´s income and the number of children.
 Child support can be part of a divorce or separation order, or it can be a separate action conducted through the State of California.

-At the Law Offices of Mark A. Reed, we are very familiar with both processes, Spousal support, or alimony, is also based on a schedule.
+At the Law Offices of Mark A. Reed, we are very familiar with both processes.
+Spousal support, or alimony, is also based on a schedule.
 We can determine whether alimony should be paid, what it should be, whether it should be temporary or permanent, and the appropriate payment schedule.

 We can also bring an enforcement action if you have an order but payment is not being made.

-Modification actions are filed after support and custody terms are entered into a final divorce judgment.
-In order for a child custody modification or modification of child support or spousal support action to be filed you must show that a material change in personal or financial circumstances has occurred since the initial judgment or last order.
+Modification actions are filed after support, and custody terms are entered into a final divorce judgment.
+In order for a child custody modification or modification of child support or spousal support action to be filed, you must show that a material change in personal or financial circumstances has occurred since the initial judgment or last order.

 Child support orders can be modified based upon a change of time that a parent spends with the children.
 Child support can also be modified if one or both party´s income has changed.
 You cannot agree to never ask for a modification of child support.
 Support is the right of the child, not the parent.

-Unless the judgment states that spousal support is non-modifiable it can be modified after judgment.
+Unless the judgment states that spousal support is non-modifiable, it can be modified after judgment.
 A material change of circumstances is required to obtain a spousal support modification order.
-Typically these circumstances are financial and involve reduction in income or loss of job of either spouse or increased income of the paying spouse.
+Typically these circumstances are financial and involve a reduction in income or loss of job of either spouse or increased income of the paying spouse.